t83714/fractal-component/docs/api/utils.md

 ### `utils.symbolToString`

-Get string representation of a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
+Get string representation of a [symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).

-While you can call toString() on Symbols, you can't use string concatenation with them (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toString#No_string_concatenation)):
+While you can call toString() on symbols, you can't use string concatenation with them (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toString#No_string_concatenation)):

 ```javascript
 Symbol('foo') + 'bar';       // TypeError: Can't convert symbol to string
 ```

-You want to use this function to get the string representation of a `Symbol` rather than using `bar.toString()` as most minifier (e.g. [UglifyJS](https://github.com/webpack-contrib/uglifyjs-webpack-plugin)) will replace `bar.toString()` with `''+bar` in order to reduce code size when bundle your code.
-This will, however, produce an error when `bar` is a `Symbol`.
+You want to use this function to get the string representation of a `symbol` rather than using `bar.toString()` as most minifier (e.g. [UglifyJS](https://github.com/webpack-contrib/uglifyjs-webpack-plugin)) will replace `bar.toString()` with `''+bar` in order to reduce code size when bundle your code.
+This will, however, produce an error when `bar` is a `symbol`.